2018 Indiana State Sycamores football team

-The 2018 Indiana State Sycamores football team represented Indiana State University in the 2018 NCAA Division I FCS football season.
-They were led by second-year head coach Curt Mallory and played their home games at Memorial Stadium.
-They were a member of the Missouri Valley Football Conference.
-They finished the season 7–4, 5–3 in MVFC play to finish in a tie for third place.
-Despite being ranked in the top 25 at the end of the regular season, they were not selected to participate in the FCS Playoffs.
+The 2018 Indiana State Sycamores football team represented Indiana State University as a member of the Missouri Valley Football Conference (MVFC) during the 2018 NCAA Division I FCS football season.
+Led by second-year head coach Curt Mallory, the Sycamores compiled an overall record of 7–4 with a mark of 5–3 in conference play, tying for third place in the MVFC.
+Despite being ranked in the top 25 at the end of the regular season, Indiana State did not receive an at-large bid to the NCAA Division I Football Championship playoffs.
+The team played home games at Memorial Stadium in Terre Haute, Indiana.